Shreyanshdiwakar/Retrocap/README.md

 ## Acknowledgments

-- Classic arcade game designers who inspired this project
+- Inspired by classic arcade games
-- The Socket.IO team for making real-time communication easy
+- Built with modern web technologies for a retro gaming experience

-- All retro game enthusiasts!
+- Built with modern web technologies for a retro gaming experience